crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 Our security and firewall rules are categorized into "basic", "intermediate" and "advanced".
 This way you can apply the firewall rules progressively without breaking your site's functionality.

 The All In One WordPress Security plugin doesn't slow down your site and it is 100% free.

-Visit the [WordPress Security Plugin](https://www.tipsandtricks-hq.com/wordpress-security-and-firewall-plugin) page for more details.

 Below is a list of the security and firewall features offered in this plugin: